madeyoga/ytpy/README.md

 Python module for youtube services.
 Simple but fast `download` speed and fast `search` response.
 Of course with High Quality Video and Audio. made with youtube-dl & google api youtube data v3.
+The purpose of this project is to make it easier for developers to extract data from YouTube.

 ## Requirements
 - Python 3.x